dagfs/dagfs.github.io/artikler/jul/css-important.md

 causes problems
 can often be done with just adding a bit of specifity instead.

+>Using !important in your CSS usually means you're narcissistic & selfish or lazy.
+Respect the devs to come... https://css-tricks.com/when-using-important-is-the-right-choice/

 For more on CSS specifity
 https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity